mossy-tech/xo/README.md

    with the value of `NDEBUG`.
 It may be specified directly for debug builds on systems lacking *usan* and *asan* support (e.g. Windows) but is redundant if `NDEBUG=1` is also given.

+## Configuration
+There are currently two configuration file formats: raw .xo files and xod session files.
+The first format is the older, historical form and is used with the plugin frontends that have no daemon support:

+ - *xo.so* searches for a *.xo* file in a predetermined list of directories (see `config_reader.c`.)
+The full name is determined by `LADSPA_LABEL`, e.g. *xo.xo* by default.
+ - *xo-jack* reads one or more configuration files passed as command line arguments. *xo-baker* and *xo-info* follow this form as well.

+The syntax for the file will be detailed in `doc/RAW.md` in the future.
+For now, consult `config_reader.c`; it is a very simple, rigid format.

+### Daemon
+The second configuration type is used by plugin clients supporting the *xod* setup.
+TODO: document.
+(See subdirectory for now.)

 ---
     Copyright (C) 2019 Noah Santer <personal@mail.mossy-tech.com>